Urgent & Emergency Eye Care in Victoria BC

 Sharp pains in the eye can be related to a number of different ocular problems and should be evaluated promptly.

-Detail List of Ocular Emergencies
+Detailed List of Ocular Emergencies

 The Emergent or Immediate Case